Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Conclusion

-We proposed the novel task of M$^2$E$^2$R for generating multimodal event graphs which is a powerful way to understand, represent and reason about our world.
-Along with the task, we introduced a large scale unannotated video-language dataset for training and a smaller annotated set for benchmarking and evaluation.
-We proposed a weakly supervised method to predict these multimodal event relationships, achieving an improvement of around 3x on recall and 50\% on $F_1$ score (Hierarchical relations) over the strongest baseline, without requiring any annotations.
-Our method makes significant advances on the proposed task; still the best performance of 12.8 Avg $F_1$ score implies the immense difficulty of the task and consequently, avenues for future work.
-Some of them can be: 1) explicit contextual matching/contrast for text-video event; 2) dealing with open domain setting and 3) better video event detection.
-Further, adding more relationship types like Temporal and Causal will make event graphs more comprehensive.
+We proposed the novel task of extracting multimodal event hierarchies from multimedia content, a powerful way to understand, represent and reason about our world.
+Along with the task, we introduced {\fontfamily{qcr}\selectfont MultiHiEve} -- a video-language dataset sourced from news domain and containing rich hierarchy of events.
+We proposed a weakly supervised model, MASHER, to predict these multimodal event relationships, achieving an improvement of around 3x on recall and 50\% on $F_1$ score (hierarchical relations) over the strongest baseline.

-As is the case with any large scale dataset, there are privacy, distribution and social bias concerns with M$^2$E$^2$R. We address these concerns in \Cref{appendix:dataset-licensing}.